Microsoft’s CTO wants to spread tech’s wealth beyond the coasts

 Directing capital and investment into rural and middle America is a very good idea right now.”

 One of the things that makes it a good idea is the “opportunity zones” section of the 2017 Tax Cuts and Jobs Act, which offers investors tax breaks when they invest in businesses in distressed communities.
 Scott cautions, however, that it’s important to incentivize investors to put significant amounts of their money in for the long term, and not just make smaller, short-term investments for quick profits.
-The government could go much farther in those incentives, and could offer small businesses themselves incentives for investing in AI.
+The government could go much further in those incentives and could offer small businesses themselves incentives for investing in AI.

 Scott says in his book there will be a temptation for companies to harvest the efficiencies created by AI for short-term gains rather than reinvesting the money they save.
 As an example, a company may decide to fire all its human customer service agents and replace them with software agents.
 This would save the company from paying those salaries, but it would throw away human talent that could be used elsewhere in the company, and it would harm the community by increasing the number of its unemployed.

 The Virginia plastics machining business Scott visited was indeed able to operate with fewer humans because of its investment in intelligent machines.
 This efficiency allowed it to remain viable, and it also created new capital to spend on new machines and skilled people to run them.
-This benefited the existing employees and the owners, but also benefited the community by creating more jobs.
+This benefited the existing employees and the owners but also benefited the community by creating more jobs.

-The question of Universal Basic Income
+The question of universal basic income

 Those two ways of using AI could result in two very different futures.
-The short-term profit driven approach, if universalized, points out to a grim future.
+The short-term profit-driven approach, if universalized, points out to a grim future.
 There are smart people who believe that AI will eventually take away many millions of low-skill jobs and not create new ones.
 Large numbers of people would not only be unemployed, but would be unemployable.
-It’s a scenario that many believe casts Universal Basic Income as an absolute necessity.
+It’s a scenario that many believe casts universal basic income as an absolute necessity.

 Scott, however, doesn’t buy the idea that AI will render millions of people useless.
-“I most assuredly, violently disagree with this notion that you’re going to have people that are unemployable,” he told me.
+“I most assuredly, violently disagree with this notion that you’re going to have people that are unemployable,” he tells me.
 “I think to imagine a future where you’ve got people who can’t find a purpose that allows them to connect to society in some meaningful way is just a horrible vision.”

 Still, he’s willing to consider the possibility of UBI solving societal problems.
 He argues that the need for it is more likely to be caused by the country’s inability to bring basic subsistence costs under control.
 Healthcare, for instance, is more expensive in the U.S. than in any other developed country in the world.
 UBI, then, might be necessary to make sure people can at least feel sure they can afford the most basic things, especially during hard times.

-“You should not have to worry, for instance, when you’ve got a pandemic happening, that the very basic things about your life are insecure–your food, clothing, shelter, your education, your physical security,” Scott said.
+“You should not have to worry, for instance, when you’ve got a pandemic happening, that the very basic things about your life are insecure—your food, clothing, shelter, your education, your physical security,” Scott says.

 Broadband in the boondocks